History of Persian domes: The Ilkhanate

-Timurid dynasty
+Timurid Empire

+The mass killings by Mongol and Timurid troops impeded developments in geometry between 1000 and 1400.
+The mathematician al-Kashi (1390–1450) further developed the Buzjani method for creating a variety of dome configurations using practical geometry.
+His book, Key of Arithmetic, included five methods of drawing an arch profile and he created methods to calculate the surface areas and volumes of dome shells.
+They were frequently used in dome design.
+In the Timurid period, taller domes were built, often as double-shell domes, and melon domes were built in Samarqand, Herat, Balkh, and Kirmān.
+Muqarnas features held in place by "slats and scaffolding anchored by mortar" were used in the interior to hide the squinches, arches, and vaults actually supporting the domes.
+The external zone of transition to the dome was reduced or removed, such as stepped features, polygonal drums, and galleries.

+Jahangir Mausoleum in Uzbekistan was built in 1400.

 At the Timurid capital of Samarkand, nobles and rulers in the 14th and 15th centuries began building tombs with double-shelled domes containing cylindrical masonry drums between the shells.
 In the Gur-e Amir, built by Timur around 1404, a timber framework on the inner dome supports the outer, bulbous dome.
 Radial tie-bars at the base of the bulbous dome provide additional structural support.
 Timber reinforcement rings and rings of stone linked by iron cramps were also used to compensate for the structural problems introduced by using such drums.
 Radial sections of brick walls with wooden struts were used between the shells of discontinuous double domes to provide structural stability as late at the 14th century.

 The large dome of Bibi-Khanym Mosque in Samarkand was damaged by an earthquake during Timur's lifetime.
+It was built between 1398 and 1405.

 An account by ambassador Ruy González de Clavijo describes a huge square Timurid pavilion tent with a dome at the top that resembled a castle from a distance due to its size.
 It measured one hundred paces on a side and was assembled from tall wooden masts stayed by ropes, with silk curtains between them.
 The tent had four archways and was surrounded by a lower attached portico or gallery on all four sides.
+An illustration from the Cairo Būstān shows a garden pavilion with Sultan Husayn Bayqara seated under an embroidered dome and awning.